 2. Improves Glycemic Control

 Patients being treated with dietary therapy for diabetes can sometimes reduce their insulin medication by half after the first day of eating low-carb.
 (14) Others are able to discontinue medication after a few weeks or months.
-(15, 16)
+(15, 16) All patients who reduced their use of medication had lower chances of hypoglycemia, which can be deadly.

 Sounds almost like a cure for an incurable disease, doesn’t it?